 In Table 3 I report the first stage regression on incarceration and in the bottom of the table I report the F-test on the excluded instruments.
 This F-test corrects for the fact that the dimensionality of the instrument is the number of judges and not one (my measure of judge leniency).
-With this correction the F-stats are low, but above the critical values for weak instruments.
-The consequence of weak instruments is that the 2SLS-IV estimate will be biased towards the OLS (Stock et al., 2002).
+With this correction, the F-stats are low, but above the critical values for weak instruments.
+The consequence of weak instruments is that the 2SLS-IV estimate will be biased toward the OLS (Stock et al., 2002).
 In my context, given that the OLS estimates are negative, the bias of the OLS is also negative, and the 2SLS IV estimates are positive, what this translates into is that we can expect even larger positive effects.
-To asses the size of this residual bias I perform two exercises; First, I estimate the IV using the LIML estimator which is less sensitive to weak instruments -the bias does not increase with the number of instruments (Rothenberg, 1993 and Stock et al., 2002)-, and second, I restrict my estimation to a sub-sample with a large number of cases and a small number of judges, case in which the F-stat is larger, and compare the estimates.
-Table C.6 in the Appendix shows the estimates for the LIML estimator, I find that as expected the estimated effect is larger but the 2SLS and the LIML are very close.
-For the second exercise I follow Belloni et al (2012), and use a LASSO approach to reduce the dimensionality of the instrument matrix.
-This results in dropping 50% of the judges and generates an 23% increase in the F-stat to 7.
-The bottom panel of Table C.6 shows the IV results for this subsample of judges.
-I find that the estimates are qualitatively the same as before.
+To assess the size of this residual bias I estimate the IV using the LIML estimator which is less sensitive to weak instruments -the bias does not increase with the number of instruments (Rothenberg, 1993; Stock et al., 2002).
+Table C5 in the Appendix shows the estimates for the LIML estimator, I find that the 2SLS and LIML estimator are very close, both around a point estimate of 0.8 years.

 In the results section, I show my preferred specifications for the estimates of the effect of parental incarceration on educational attainment.
-This choice of splitting the sample in three groups of P_c was arbitrary.
-To asses the robustness of this results, in Figure C.2, instead I order observation along P_c , and run multiple regression on a rolling window of 20.000 observations over P_c , moving the window 500 observations each time.
-Figure C.2 in the Appendix shows that for every sample I find a positive effect of incarceration on education.
+This choice of splitting the sample into three groups of P_c was an arbitrary decision.
+To assess the robustness of the results, in Figure C3, I instead order observations along P_c , and run multiple regressions on a rolling window of 20,000 observations over P_c , moving the window 500 observations each time.
+Figure C3 in the Appendix shows that for each sample, I find a positive effect of incarceration on education.

-Lastly, as a placebo check I evaluate whether there are differences in schooling from children of incarcerated and not incarcerated parents before the date of the sentence.
-Table C.7 in the appendix shows there is no evidence supporting that the positive effects I estimate are the results of pre-existing differences in educational attainment.
+Lastly, as a placebo check, I evaluate whether there are differences in schooling from children of incarcerated versus non-incarcerated parents before the date of sentence.
+Table C6 in the Appendix shows that there is no supporting evidence that the positive effects I estimate are the results of preexisting differences in educational attainment .